aiven/terraform-provider-aiven/docs/resources/organization_application_user.md

 page_title: "aiven_organization_application_user Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
   Creates and manages an organization application user.
-Application users https://aiven.io/docs/platform/howto/manage-application-users can be used for programmatic access to the platform.
+Application users https://aiven.io/docs/platform/concepts/application-users can be used for programmatic access to the platform.
+  You give application users access to projects by adding them as members of a group using aiven_organization_user_group_member and assigning the group to a project with aiven_organization_group_project.
+You can give an application user access to all resources in your organization by setting is_super_admin = true .
 ---

 # aiven_organization_application_user (Resource)

 Creates and manages an organization application user.
-[Application users](https://aiven.io/docs/platform/howto/manage-application-users) can be used for programmatic access to the platform.
+[Application users](https://aiven.io/docs/platform/concepts/application-users) can be used for programmatic access to the platform.

+You give application users access to projects by adding them as members of a group using `aiven_organization_user_group_member` and assigning the group to a project with `aiven_organization_group_project`.
+You can give an application user access to all resources in your organization by setting `is_super_admin = true` .

 ## Example Usage